DuKyHan/Commercial-Web-App/README.md

 - Customers are used to purchasing things from physical stores, such as supermarkets.
 It requires customers to physically visit businesses and walk around different shopping shelves, as well as shop owners to stock, display, and move the items requested by customers and the above activities all cost labor and money to operate.<
 - Moreover, The expansion of the Covid-19 pandemic has resulted in many changes in our lifestyles; individuals are frightened to leave their houses, transportation has nearly ceased, and social isolation has become increasingly widespread.<br>
 To overcome that problem our team decided to create an online book selling website to both save labor cost, everyone can buy without moving.<br>

 **Images/videos of similar topics:**<br>
+  - We have designed based on an existing e-commerce site called https://www.snapdeal.com/.
+And there are some pics of this web:

 **Team got so far:**<br>
 ## Features:
   -	Our website has some primary features that an e-commerce website must have like: Searching products, Adding to cart, Filter, Delete, Login, Logout